-At Richardson Care, we are experienced in supporting people with profound learning disabilities and complex needs.
+At Richardson Care, we have three specialist residential care homes for adults with learning disabilities.
+We have a proven track record over 30 years of supporting people with profound learning disabilities and complex needs.
 They may also present with associated behaviour that challenges and mental health needs as well as physical disabilities.
-We provide a positive environment for adults with learning disabilities, focussing on what each person can do, not on what they can’t.
+We provide a unique, homely and positive environment for adults with learning disabilities, focussing on what each person can do, not on what they can’t.
 And we find that given the appropriate therapy and care, even individuals with the most complex needs can learn to manage their behaviour and lead a happy life.

 This transition can be difficult for both the person with learning disabilities and their family, and it affects people in different ways.
 Therefore, it needs to be managed carefully and sensitively.
 We work closely with all of the agencies involved, along with the family.
 Our aim is to maintain continuity of successful therapies and to manage difficult situations as effectively as possible, minimising disruption and distress.